MTAP

-S-methyl-5'-thioadenosine phosphorylase (MTAP) is an enzyme in humans responsible for polyamine metabolism.
-It is encoded by the methylthioadenosine phosphorylase (MTAP) gene on chromosome 9.
+S-methyl-5'-thioadenosine phosphorylase (MTAP) is an enzyme responsible for polyamine metabolism.
+In humans, it is encoded by the methylthioadenosine phosphorylase (MTAP) gene on chromosome 9.
 Multiple alternatively spliced transcript variants have been described for this gene, but their full-length natures remain unknown.

 This gene encodes an enzyme that plays a major role in polyamine metabolism and is important for the salvage of both adenine and methionine.
 It is responsible for the first step in this pathway, where it catalyzes the reversible phosphorylation of MTA to adenine and 5-methylthioribose-1-phosphate.
 This takes place after MTA is generated from S-adenosylmethionine.

+An additional role of MTAP has been found in the protozoan parasite Trypanosoma brucei, which causes African trypanosomiasis (sleeping sickness).
+The T. brucei MTAP has an unusually broad specificity and can cleave MTA as well as adenosine and deoxyadenosine.
+The cleavage of deoxyadenosine serves as a protection mechanism to avoid the accumulation of toxic levels of dATP in the parasite (dATP is formed form deoxyadenosine).
+The cleavage activity has also consequences for drug discovery against African trypanosomiasis.
+It is important that adenosine analogues developed against the parasite are resistant to cleavage to be effective.

 MTAP was identified for the first time and characterized likely as a phosphorylase in 1969 by Pegg and Williams-Ashman.
 The first purification that allowed characterization was by a group in 1986.
 This purification allowed researchers to investigate why there is the lower expression of MTAP in some types of cancer.

 Increased levels of MTA in tumor cells along with lower expression of MTAP.
 The enzyme is deficient in many cancers because this gene and the tumor-suppressive p16 gene are co-deleted.

+Classification

+This enzyme belongs to the family of glycosyltransferases, specifically the pentosyltransferases.
+The systematic name of this enzyme class is S-methyl-5-thioadenosine:phosphate S-methyl-5-thio-alpha-D-ribosyl-transferase.
+Other names in common use include 5'-methylthioadenosine nucleosidase, 5'-deoxy-5'-methylthioadenosine phosphorylase, MTA phosphorylase, MeSAdo phosphorylase, MeSAdo/Ado phosphorylase, methylthioadenosine phosphorylase, methylthioadenosine nucleoside phosphorylase, 5'-methylthioadenosine:phosphate methylthio-D-ribosyl-transferase, and S-methyl-5-thioadenosine phosphorylase.
+This enzyme participates in methionine metabolism.

 Gene

 The MTAP gene location is 9p21.3 which is chromosome 9, p arm, band 2, sub-band1, and sub-sub-band 3.
-The MTAP gene has seven isomers which are created when mRNA’s of the same locus have different transcription start sites.
+The MTAP gene has seven isomers which are created when mRNA's of the same locus have different transcription start sites.
 Due to the nature of the MTAP gene and the surrounding genes of chromosome 9, deletion of the genes around p21, and gene p21 are common.
 Particularly the deletion of the gene p16 in conjunction with the whole or partial deletion of MTAP has been indicated in some cancer types.
 Genes p15 and p16 of chromosome nine are closely linked to the MTAP gene, because of this, MTAP is commonly cross-deleted.
 This deletion is found in many cancerous tissues.